nicolasbaldoino/streaks/README.md

 ## Description

-Streaks - The News is an application that allows you to track your daily reading streak and monitor your newsletter reading progress.
+Streaks is an application that allows you to track your daily reading streak and monitor your newsletter reading progress.
 The project is developed using modern technologies to ensure a smooth and intuitive experience.

 ## Technologies